Exhibit F

 The Christmas Truce is offered as a comparative historical example of interruption through recognition, not as proof, pattern, or prediction.

+Instruction: This exhibit should be read as contextual background only.
 It does not assert recurrence, symbolism, or alignment with other evidence unless explicitly stated elsewhere in the record.